oscimp/amaranth_twstft/acquisition/README.md

 <img src="setup.png">

-Broadcasting the signal is controlled by a Raspberry Pi4 triggered every second with a 1-PPS input and NTP synchronized: the ``script_raspberryPi4.py`` script controls the emission time and duration.
+Broadcasting the signal is controlled by the ``getinterrupt.py`` manually launched on the PC controlling the SDR and probing the NTP state to decide when to send a command to the FPGA to start broadcasting.

 Recording the X310 stream is performed through a 10 GbEthernet link to a PC storing on
 SSD: make sure to regularly